 - The microblogging platform where people post comments and contents offers a strong community of potential customers to communicate with.

 Localization is one more key to success for selling in China.
 That doesn’t just mean translating but understanding the unique Chinese culture.
-For example, in Western cultures, minimalism is a popular design aesthetic for websites, meanwhile in China digital storefronts look like supermarket flyers with the as more information as possible.
+For example, in Western cultures, minimalism is a popular design aesthetic for websites, meanwhile, in China, digital storefronts look like supermarket flyers with as much information as possible.

 China’s E-commerce market is very strong, and it is still developing.
 Key growth drivers include continued economic expansion and consumption, as well as internet and mobile penetration (which bring new users).
-Consumers will slowly move from to higher user experience, quality and other factors which influence buying.
-The B2C marketplace is one of the fastest growing segments, and there will be always more companies desiring to get benefit of this space.
+Consumers will slowly move from higher user experience, quality, and other factors which influence buying.
+The B2C marketplace is one of the fastest-growing segments, and there will be always more companies desiring to get the benefit from this space.